© Crown copyright 2018

 4.1.5 Duplicate charges

-Duplicate charges will be will be identified during a data analysis phase will be referred to the local authority for action.
+Duplicate charges will be identified during a data analysis phase and will be referred to the local authority for action.

 Where a charge has been registered as a single charge against a street and also separately as a charge against each property within the street, then it must be treated as a multi-polygon charge.
 For example, an Article 4 notice where a registration has been created for Smith Street and also as separate registrations for every property in that street.

 4.1.6 Spatial extent

 Each charge should be accompanied by sufficient information to enable the digitisation and transformation supplier to create an accurate spatial extent for the charge.
 Where spatial extents currently exist within a Geographic Information System (GIS) then those extents fulfil this requirement.

 The methods for providing spatial information include the following.

 Provided the charge affects the whole of an addressable property fully defined on the Ordnance Survey map as described in Data Entry Conventions and also in Best Practice for Basic Land and Property Unit (BLPU) Polygons then no further action is required.
 However, if the digitisation and transformation supplier is unable to reconcile the description with the current Ordnance Survey map these will be referred to the local authority for the extent to be defined.